Warren Buffett: If A Bank Needs A Bailout, Its CEO Needs To Lose Entire Net Worth

-Warren Buffet, Chairman and CEO of Berkshire Hathaway, had some harsh words when it comes to banking CEOs who preside over banks that end up requiring government help, CNBC reports.
-The influential billionaire, considered something of an investment oracle by many, contended that if a bank requires a government bailout, its CEO should quite literally lose everything he or she has as part of the deal.
+Warren Buffet, the Chairman and CEO of Berkshire Hathaway, had some harsh words when it comes to banking CEOs who preside over banks that end up requiring government help, CNBC reports.
+The influential billionaire, who is considered something of an investment oracle by many, contended that if a bank requires a government bailout, its CEO should quite literally lose everything he or she has as part of the deal.

 The remarks were made at Berkshire’s shareholders meeting at the CHI Health Center in Omaha, Nebraska.